 Fruit trees are available in a wide range of sizes, depending on their rootstock.
 That means you can choose to plant a tree that will grow big, if you have the space, or you can plant one on dwarfing rootstock that won’t grow very tall.
 Dwarfing fruit trees can be planted in smaller spaces, such as city gardens, but will need more looking after.

 If you get a surplus fruit crop, you can contribute to the ‘slow food’ revolution by preserving fruit for the rest of the year.
-Here at The Orchard Project, we bottle that delicious freshness in the form of juice and cider, with all profits going towards supporting community orchards.
-Want to make your own cider?
-Here’s our recipe.
+Here at The Orchard Project, we help to bottle that delicious freshness in the form of cider, with donations from the sales going towards supporting community orchards.

 If you can’t get out and plant in person this year, perhaps you’d like to make a donation so we can plant a tree for you?